rach96/micb405/README.md

 ```
 * Note: This command was repeated for bins: 6,7,9,19,21,24,28,46,58,65,68,69 (met the threshold of completeness > 10% and contamination < 5%)

-**2) After the output .tsv files were generated, the highest quality annotations were extracted using the command (from Connor's Workflow):**
+**2) After the output .tsv files were generated, the highest quality annotations were extracted using the command:**

 ```
 cat RefSeq_Mash_output.tsv Saanich_Mash_output.tsv | sort -t$'\t' -k2,2 | \